Our Founder

 Susan Weiner's Signature.jpg

-Dr. Weiner, whose child was a 13-year cancer survivor, has been key in bringing childhood cancer to the forefront of the national cancer policy agenda.
-She has served on multiple committees of the Institute of Medicine, the National Cancer Institute, the Food and Drug Administration, and the US Department of Health and Human Services.
-In addition to service on other nonprofit boards, she has provided long standing oversight to the Children's Brain Tumor research funding programs.
+Dr. Weiner, whose son Adam was a 13-year cancer survivor, has been key to bringing childhood cancer research and survivorship care to the forefront of the national cancer policy agenda.
+She has served on multiple committees of the National Cancer Institute, the Food and Drug Administration, the US Department of Health and Human Services and the Institute of Medicine.
+Dr. Weiner is also the founder of the Mary McDowell Friends School, a nearly 40 year-old K-12 independent school for children with learning disabilities in New York City,